algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 During each smoke testing session, the following steps will be executed:

 1. **Build Deployment:** Deploy the latest build of the project in the testing environment.
-2. **Test Execution:** Execute a set of [predefined test cases](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) covering the critical functionalities.
+2. **Test Execution:** Execute a set of [predefined test cases](./Test-Cases.md) covering the critical functionalities.
 3. **Archiving results:** Archive the test results [here](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) for future reference.
-4. **Issue Reporting:** If critical issues are identified, report them promptly to the development team for resolution.
+4. **Issue Reporting:** If critical issues are identified, report them to the development team.

 ---
 #### Group Game-Testing

-To gain a better overview of the project, a collaboration with the [3rd](Collaboration-QA.md) team's quality assurance team was set up.
+To gain a better overview of the project, a collaboration with the [3rd team's quality assurance team](Collaboration-QA.md) was set up.
 This collaboration enables the 2 teams to have an external view of the game and simply identify errors and bugs.
 The main advantage of this collaboration is to have several points of view on the same situation and to see or share new working methods.

 **Group Game-Testing Scope:**